Who's Who in the Society for Psychical Research

 Prof. John C. Poynton, MSc, PhD, OMS, is Professor Emeritus of biology at the University of Natal, South Africa, a research associate of the Natural History Museum, London, and a scientific fellow of the Zoological Society of London.
 His main research has been in African zoology and biogeography; he has also published in the philosophy of science and in psychical research.
 He served on the council of the South African Society for Psychical Research and subsequently served on the council of the Society for Psychical Research in London, where he was the Hon.
 Secretary from 1997 until his election as President in 2004.
-He served a second term as President from 2015 until 2018.
-He currently serves as Hon.
-Secretary.
+He served a second term as President from 2015 until 2018 after which he was Hon.
+Secretary again until 2020.

 Dr Richard Broughton, PhD, see under Vice Presidents above.

 Dennis Bury, AFBPsS., CPsychol, BA (Theol), MA, Dip Psychol, Dip Couns is a retired Practitioner Psychologist/Chartered Scientist and Lecturer [Adjunct Prof Syracuse London 21 years].
 Principal Trustee of the Afterlife Survival Research SJRCT, Member of the SPR Survival Committee.
 Interest in Science Journalism and how uncertainty may lead to religious hostility and types of belief in the paranormal.
 Has served on the Council of the Society for Conflict Research.

 Prof. Bernard J. Carr, MA, PhD, see under Vice Presidents above.